aws-amplify/docs/docs/console/auth/import.md

 - At least one “Web app client”: an app client without a client secret
-- At least one “Native app client“: an app client with a client secret To complete the import procedure, run the `amplify push` command.
+- At least one “Native app client“: an app client with a client secret

+The client secret is used by applications that have a server-side component that secure the client secret, which is why the native app client needs one.

+To complete the import procedure, run the `amplify push` command.

 [Learn more about getting started with User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-cognito-user-pools.html)